omise/bluepine/README.md

   }
 }
 ```
-> Note: It converts number to string (via `Attribute.serializer`) and automatically adds missing fields and default value
+> Note: It converts number to string (via `Attribute.serializer`) and automatically adds missing fields and default value:

 ### Validating data

-To validate data against defined schema.
-We just pass it to `Validator#validate` method.
+To validate data against defined schema. pass the data to the `Validator#validate` method.

 > The payload could be a `Hash` or any `Object`.